ousiax/ousiax.github.io/_posts/2017-11-12-understanding-the-linux-kernel-01.md

 decrements the file link count and removes the corresponding directory entry.
 The file deleted only when the link count assumes the value 0.

+### 1.6 An Overview of Unix Kernels

+Unix kernels provide an execution environment in which applications may run.
+Therefore, the kernel must implement a set of services and corresponding interfaces.
+Applications use those interfaces and do not usually interact directly with hardware resources.

+#### 1.6.1 The Process/Kernel Model

+As already mentioned, a CPU can run either in User Mode or in Kernel Mode.
+Actually, some CPUs can have more than two execution states.
+For instance, the Intel 80x86 microprocessors have four different execution states.
+But all standard Unix kernels make use of only Kernel Mode and User Mode.

+- When a program is executed in User Mode, it cannot directly access the kernel data structures or the kernel programs.

+- When an application executes in Kernel Mode, however, these restrictions no longer apply.

+- Each CPU model provides special instructions to switch from User Mode to Kernel Mode and vice versa.

+- A program executes most of the time in User Mode and switchs to Kernel Mode only when requesting a service provided by the kernel.

+- When the kernel has satisfied the program's request, it puts the program back in User Mode.

+Processes are dynamic entities that usually have a limited life span within the system.
+The task of creating, eliminating, and sysnchronizing the existing processes is delegated to a group of rountines in the kernel.

+The kernel itself is not a process but a process manager.

+- The process/kernel model assumes that proceese that require a kernel service make use of specific programming constructs called *system calls*.

+- Each system call sets up the group of parameters that identifies the process request and then executes the hardware-dependent CPU instruction to switch from User Mode to Kernel Mode.

 - - -

 ### References